It's Easier Than Ever To Get COVID-19 Vaccine In Dallas County

 DALLAS (CBSDFW.COM) – In the last three weeks, Dallas County has gone from administering between 8,000 to 12,000 COVID-19 vaccines a day to now about 6,000 to 8,000.

-As the rate of vaccination slows — it’s easier than ever to get a vaccine.READ MORE: As Car Companies Pledge To Go All-Electric In Coming Years, Designs Are Getting More Stylish
+As the rate of vaccination slows, it’s easier than ever to get a vaccine.READ MORE: 8 Injured In Ellis County When Tornado Flipped Big Rigs On Interstate And Damaged Buildings

 Fair Park will host another “late night” event this Wednesday, May 5 from 8 a.m. to 8 p.m. offering both Pfizer and Johnson and Johnson vaccines.